OlivierGuillet/cordova-plugin-fcm/README.md

  - The user receives the notification message in its device notification bar.
  - The user taps the notification and the application is opened.
  - The user receives the notification data in the JavaScript callback'.
+- 1.c  This FORK modify android comportmenent :
+    If you send an push contains Notification and Data, the user receives the notification message in its device notification bar.
+    But if this notification message is deleted, data was losted.
+    Add notificationTitle and notificationMessage in your data, this functionnality fire a notification message in the notification bar and save in preferences  all push datas.
+When application define a callback , all preferences data was sended

 ##License
 ```